Conversation Confidence is a collection of tips by Leil Lowndes to improve your social interactions.

 Saying “no” on the other hand implies a bad judgment on their side.

 Any anomaly in conversation can be a great topic to expand.
 If she says “this rain is good for my garden” ask about the garden.

-Or “I can’t take my dog out”, “it blows leaves in my pool”… You got it, you ask about dog and pool.
+Or “I can’t take my dog out”, or “it blows leaves in my pool”… You got it, you ask about dogs and pools.